jakob029/JeSplit/README.md

 # Background
-This is the official repository for the group payment tracking application 'Jesper'.
+This is the official repository for the group payment tracking application 'JeSplit'.

 # Overview